Leaders Leverkusen Grab Late Winner, Sancho Stars On Dortmund Return - UrduPoint

 -

-Kashmiri scholars back S. Africa's case at ICJ against Israel's Gaza genocide, urge ceasefire2 minutes ago
+Kashmiri scholars back S. Africa's case at ICJ against Israel's Gaza genocide, urge ceasefire7 hours ago

 -